thenadz/document-gallery/README.txt

 To see a list of features planned for the future as well as to propose your own ideas for future Document Gallery development, take a look at our [issue tracker](https://github.com/thenadz/document-gallery/issues).

+= 3.5.4 =
+* **Bug Fix:** There were issues in the structure of HTML generated for galleries.
+This resulted in issues with icon generation.

 = 3.5.3 =
 * **Bug Fix:** The `images` attribute was not being parsed correctly.
 Thanks to